telerik/blazor-docs/components/grid/selection/cells.md

 ## Cell Selection and Other Grid Features

+The selection feature behavior may vary when the Grid configuration combines cell selection and other Grid features, such as editing, virtualization, paging, templates.
+In such cases you need to consider certain limitation or include some modications.

 ### Selection with Editing Modes

-#### InCell Edit Mode
+When you want to edit a Grid item, the cell selection has the following behavior:

-When the Grid configuration contains cell selection and an [Incell EditMode]({%slug components/grid/editing/incell%}) there is an overlapping action that triggers cell selection and InCell editing (clicking in the cell).
+* In the [Incell EditMode]({%slug components/grid/editing/incell%}) there is an overlapping action that triggers cell selection and InCell editing (clicking in the cell).
 Each attempt to select a cell puts a cell in edit mode.
 In such case only the editing feature is working.

-#### Inline and Popup Edit Modes

-In [Inline EditMode]({%slug components/grid/editing/inline%}) and [Popup EditMode]({%slug components/grid/editing/popup%}) the cell selection can be done by clicking on the desired cell.
+* In [Inline EditMode]({%slug components/grid/editing/inline%}) and [Popup EditMode]({%slug components/grid/editing/popup%}) the cell selection can be done by clicking on the desired cell.

 ### Selection in Grid with Virtual Scrolling